Guidance documents and resources

 Club Welfare Officer Roles and responsibilities

-This is a guidance document which sets out the general responsibilities of the club welfare officer and the athletics club in relation to welfare issues.
+This is a guidance document which sets out the general responsibilities of the club welfare officer and the athletics club in relation to compliance and wellbeing issues.

-Within an athletics club ALL club officers and committee members have responsibility to uphold the welfare policies and procedures, to adhere to good practice and to respond to any suspected breaches.
-It is strongly recommended that every athletics club appoints at least one welfare officer (preferably two – one male and one female).
-The Welfare Officer’s role is to advise and support the club officers and committee to implement welfare policies and procedures, to respond to any concerns regarding child protection and to ensure that all coaches/officials/volunteers have completed DBS and Independent Safeguarding Authority checks as required.
+Within an athletics club ALL club officers and committee members have responsibility to uphold the UKA and EA welfare policies and procedures, to adhere to good practice and to respond to any suspected breaches.
+It is strongly recommended that every athletics club appoints at least one Welfare Officer (preferably two – one male and one female).
+The Welfare Officer’s role is to advise and support the club officers and committee to implement UKA and EA welfare policies and procedures, to respond to any concerns regarding child protection and to ensure that all coaches/officials/volunteers have completed DBS and Independent Safeguarding Authority checks as required.
 The Welfare Officer should have attended Safeguarding and Protecting Children Training and Time to Listen Training for Club Welfare Officers within the last 3 years.
-Information about this training and advice, support and information about the welfare responsibilities of athletics clubs and welfare officers can be obtained from the England Athletics Welfare Officer.
+Information about this training and advice, support and information about the compliance and wellbeing responsibilities of athletics clubs and Welfare Officers can be obtained from the England Athletics Athlete and Club Compliance Manager.

 Photography & Video